Solvable Criterion for the Contextuality of any Prepare-and-Measure Scenario: Introduction

 The present work aims at obtaining a notion of classicality that is applicable to an arbitrary prepare-and-measure scenario and that provides an answer to the question of whether the scenario is classical or not with respect to that notion of classicality.
 The prepare-and-measure scenario may consist of all states and measurements allowed by quantum mechanics within a given Hilbert space, but it can also consist of strict subsets of these: this would be interesting if for instance one has an apparatus that only allows to produce certain types of states or perform certain types of measurements.
 Then, one could answer the question of whether this specific apparatus has a classical description or not.
 Alternatively, one can associate to a given quantum protocol a corresponding prepare-and-measure scenario that only features the states and measurements relevant for the protocol.
 For instance, the set of states of the scenario could be special types of multi-qubit states of a quantum computer that are relevant for a given algorithm.
 Then, assessing the classicality of the prepare-and-measure scenario associated to the protocol is an indirect way of assessing the classicality of the protocol itself.
 This assessment may help identify resources that are most useful for efficient protocols.

-Local realism and non-contextual realism are well-motivated and widely useful notions of classicality, but they do not quite fulfill the requirement that any set of states and set of measurements are eligible for a test of classicality.
-Indeed, local realism specializes to local measurements on spacelike separated systems, and non-contextual realism specializes to commuting measurements.
-On the other hand, the universality of Spekkens' notion of non-contextuality makes it a promising basis for the formulation of our objective notion of classicality.
+Local realism and Kochen-Specker noncontextuality are well-motivated and widely useful notions of classicality, but they do not quite fulfill the \vgr{above} requirement \vgrSC{that any set of states and set of measurements are eligible for a test of classicality}\vgr{of being applicable to arbitrary prepare-and-measure scenarios.} Indeed, local realism specializes to local measurements on spacelike separated systems, and Kochen-Specker noncontextuality specializes to commuting measurements.
+On the other hand, the universality of Spekkens' notion of noncontextuality makes it a promising basis for the formulation of our objective notion of classicality.

-\paragraph{Content overview.}
+\subsection{Content overview}

-Section \ref{sec:PresentationClassicalModel} will formalize the quantum prepare-and-measure scenario under consideration, motivate and define the adjustments to Spekkens' non-contextuality that are to be made: the notion of the reduced space will be introduced for that purpose.
-We turn the classicality of a scenario as in \cref{def:classicalmodel} into the existence of a classical model as in \cref{prop:basiccriterion} on page~\pageref{prop:basiccriterion}, and use this result to demonstrate that the reduced space formulation of the classical model implies the equivalence of different implementations of the scenario as in \cref{prop:ancilla}.
-Then, in \cref{sec:ExistenceClassicalModel}, the classicality of a given prepare-and-measure scenario is turned into the \unitsep{} criterion as in \cref{th:maincriterion} on page~\pageref{th:maincriterion}.
-This criterion allows one to extract theoretical properties of the classical model, such as the ontic space cardinality bounds of \cref{th:CardinalityBounds} on page \pageref{th:CardinalityBounds}.
-Furthermore, an algorithmic formulation that evaluates the criterion for a given scenario is presented in section \ref{sec:algo}.
-In section \ref{sec:Connection}, parallel independent work treating generalized probabilistic theories is discussed and connected to the content of this \doc.
+\Cref{sec:PresentationClassicalModel} will formalize the quantum prepare-and-measure scenarios under consideration, motivate Spekkens noncontextual ontological models, and define the adjustments thereof that we posit in the case of non-tomographically complete scenarios --- the \vgrSC{classical model}\vgr{resulting \emph{operationally noncontextual ontological model}} that we will \vgrSC{use}\vgr{consider} is specified in \cref{def:classicalmodel}.
+In particular, \cref{subsection:discussion of gshv} will discuss the motivation for \vgrSC{the reduced space prescription that appears in the classical model}\vgr{our operationally noncontextual ontological models}.
+Then, in \cref{sec:ExistenceClassicalModel}, the \vgrSC{classicality of}\vgr{existence of an operationally noncontextual ontological model for} a given prepare-and-measure scenario is turned into the \unitsep{} criterion in \cref{th:maincriterion}.
+An explicit example of the application of this criterion is given in \cref{subsec:example}.
+This criterion allows one to extract theoretical properties of the \vgrSC{classical}\vgr{operationally noncontextual ontological} model, such as the ontic space cardinality bounds of \cref{th:CardinalityBounds}.
+Furthermore, an algorithmic formulation that evaluates the criterion for a given scenario is presented in \cref{sec:algo}.
+In \cref{sec:Connection}, parallel independent work treating generalized probabilistic theories is discussed and connected to the content of this \doc.